Kelly Osbourne Releases Tell-All Book With Drug Abuse Shockers And Family Tragedies

 The ambulance ride wasn’t much better.
 Ms. Osbourne recalls sitting with her parents in the back of the ambulance and says Ozzy reached over to be sure that Sharon was still breathing.
 As his hand felt for her breath, Ozzy passed out, causing his hand to fall flat over Sharon’s mouth.
 Kelly says the scene looked like Ozzy was trying to suffocate her mother.

 Kelly adds that the entire night left her shaken and panicked, which was the only reason paramedics didn’t involve the police.
-Their first inclination had been to have Ozzy placed under arrest, but Ms. Osbourne writes in her memoir that the EMT’s took pity on her and declined to involve law enforcement.
+Their first inclination had been to have Ozzy placed under arrest, but Ms. Osbourne writes in her memoir that the EMTs took pity on her and declined to involve law enforcement.
 Instead, Ozzy was sent into detox immediately upon reaching the hospital.

 Sharon Osbourne eventually recovered, though she remains at risk for other types of cancer.
 In 2012, Sharon had a double mastectomy to head off the possibility of contracting breast cancer.